tantalor/emend/README.md

 ## Local configuration

-Emend will look for a local configuration in _local.yaml_.
+Emend will look for a local configuration in "local.yaml".
 This file is optional.
 It will automatically be cached in memcached.

 ### Twitter configuration